 Sometimes the most fleeting ephemeral behaviors are the ones that reveal what is really in the heart and the mind.

-When there is more than suspicion in a relationship—the dangers of the paranoid personality in a relationship
+When there is more than suspicion in a relationship: the dangers of the paranoid personality.

 How can you recognize an emotionally unstable personality before he or she harms you?